If you have come to this page from a search engine

 26. Hanging on the Old Barbed Wire - Gordon Hall

-This is a digital download release,
+This is now a digital

 MP3 downloads are available from all major digital retailers, as full albums